Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.markdown

     - `pip install pre-commit`
     - or `conda install -c conda-forge pre-commit`

-1. Check if installation went OK by running the command below in the terminal.
+1. Check if the installation went OK by running the command below in the terminal.
 If you see a version number, you installed pre-commit successfully.

   ```
       $ pre-commit --version